buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i ~/.ssh/kaggle_rsa -p <port(here mine is 9191)> root@127.0.0.1
 ```

-the port seems to persist so you don't have to adjust it every time you create a new instance
+the port seems like persist so you don't have to adjust it every time you create a new instance

 alternative you can put this in the `config` file at ~/.ssh